 Many horses are easily startled and will become fearful due to a number of factors including loud noises, quick movements and thunderstorms.
 However, they have the ability to self-soothe and can calm themselves down relatively quickly after a scare.

-This can serve as inspiration to people dealing with addiction and others who struggle to contain their emotions, who will witness this behaviour and realise that it is possible to calm down after a strong negative reactions even without the use of substances or other detrimental actions.
+This can serve as inspiration to people dealing with addiction and others who struggle to contain their emotions, who will witness this behaviour and realise that it is possible to calm down after a strong negative reaction even without the use of substances or other detrimental actions.

 3. They accept us unconditionally